xiangjunn/tp/docs/DeveloperGuide.md

 ### Undoing/Redoing a command

-Prerequisites: Add at least one command before trying out `undo`.

 1. Test case: `cadd n/Amy e/amy@mail.com p/1987911` followed by `undo`<br>
     Expected: A new contact named Amy is added after the first command is then removed after the `undo` command.
 Success messages displayed in the status bar after each command.